-Hebrews 7:4: "Now consider how great this man was, unto whom even the patriarch Abraham gave the tenth of the spoils. ...

-6 But he whose descent is not counted from them received tithes of Abraham, and blessed him that had the promises.

-7 And without all contradiction the less is blessed of the better."
+Hebrews 7:4-7: "Now consider how great this man was, unto whom even the patriarch Abraham gave the tenth of the spoils.
+And verily they that are of the sons of Levi, who receive the office of the priesthood, have a commandment to take tithes of the people according to the law, that is, of their brethren, though they come out of the loins of Abraham: But he whose descent is not counted from them received tithes of Abraham, and blessed him that had the promises.
+And without all contradiction the less is blessed of the better."

-We can see that Melchizedek was an interesting person: he was both a king and a priest, he reigned over Jerusalem, and he was apparently greater than even Abraham.
-All of that is good to know, but his importance runs much deeper.
+Melchizedek was an interesting person.
+He was both a

+king and a priest, he reigned over Jerusalem, and he was greater than even Abraham.
+All of that is good to know but his importance runs much deeper.
 The book of Psalms tells us that Jesus is a priest after the order of Melchizedek: